MicrosoftDocs/minecraft-creator/creator/Reference/Content/RawMessageJson.md

 `/tellraw @a {"rawtext": [{"text": "Hello, my name is "}, {"selector": "@s"}]}`

-Here is that same message, reformatted for clarity:
+Here is that same command, reformatted for clarity:

 ```json
 {